Memory foam mattress toppers last between 3-5 years. It depends on the quality of materials used, memory foam type, shipping logistics, and more.

 The common questions our readers ask us are:

-- Does memory foam increase lifespan?
+- Does memory foam increase the topper lifespan?

 How Long Does a Memory Foam Mattress Topper Last?